 Local food is also more likely to be seasonal (no artificial ripening) and the time between harvest and shelves will be the shortest.

 A lot of the nutrients develop in produce in the last few days of the ripening process in the fields.
 So it’s vital to give those time to develop before harvest.
 Lest we want to eat food devoid of nutrients.
 We wouldn’t want that, now, would we?

 If you are lucky enough to be able to shop at a farmers market, there’s your opportunity to find out what’s in season, what keeps well, how the produce is grown, etc.

 The seed and variety selection (think GMOs), as well as the type of agriculture used to grow your food, will have an impact on how natural and nutrient-rich it is.

 Organic is best, in terms of food quality and environmental impact (think less junk for the earth too).
 But as eating completely organic is unfeasible for most of us, focusing on the Dirty Dozen might be a good start.

-Even reducing packaging is a good start (go for whole fruits and vegetables instead of the washed, chopped, stored in a bag filled up with gas variety…)
+Even reducing packaging is worth thinking about (go for whole fruits and vegetables instead of the washed, chopped, stored in a bag filled up with gas variety…).